luisfredgs/Awesome-machine-learning/README.md

 * 🔥[Burn](https://github.com/burn-rs/burn) - This library aims to be a comprehensive deep-learning framework in Rust that offers exceptional flexibility for both researchers and practitioners

 ## Machine Learning in C++ 💪
 A faster run time is essential in machine learning, which explains why C++ is suitable for machine learning and large-scale AI applications.
-Nowadays, C++ is powering basically most machine learning engines.
+Nowadays, C++ is powering most machine learning engines.
 * ❤️ [mlpack](https://github.com/mlpack/mlpack) - an intuitive, fast, and flexible header-only C++ machine learning library with bindings to other languages
 * ✅ [ensmallen](https://ensmallen.org/) - a high-quality C++ library for non-linear numerical optimization, which provides many types of optimizers that can be used for virtually any numerical optimization task
 * ✅[Armadillo](https://arma.sourceforge.net/) - C++ library for linear algebra & scientific computing.
-Useful for algorithm development directly in C++, or quick conversion of research code into production environments
+Useful for algorithm development directly in C++ or quick conversion of research code into production environments
 * 📌[NumCpp](https://github.com/dpilger26/NumCpp) - A Templatized Header Only C++ Implementation of the Python NumPy Library
 * ✅[DLib](http://dlib.net/imaging.html) - C++ toolkit containing machine learning algorithms used in both industry and academia in a wide range of domains including robotics, embedded devices, mobile phones, and large high performance computing environments
 * ✅[Caffe](https://github.com/BVLC/caffe) - A deep learning framework developed with cleanliness, readability, and speed in mind